liferay/liferay-docs/develop/learning-paths/mobile/articles/02-using-the-mobile-sdk/03-understanding-guestbooksactivity.markdown

 adds the layout `content_guestbooks.xml` to the `app_bar_guestbooks` layout.
 The `content_guestbooks` layout defines the content displayed in the activity's body (below the Toolbar).
 Right now, it only displays the text "Hello World!"
 Now open `content_guestbooks.xml`.
-Its contents should look something like this:
+Its contents should look like this:

     <?xml version="1.0" encoding="utf-8"?>
     <RelativeLayout